mahir-anand/mahir-anand/README.md

 CS and Economics Major, Full Stack Developer.
 ---------------------------------------------

 I am CS and Economics Major (sophomore) based in Southern California.
-I am experienced with Full Stack Web Development and am always eager to learn more.
+I am experienced with Full Stack Web Development and am always eager to learning more.
 Highly appreciate any feedback.

 *   🌍  I'm based in Orange County, California.
 *   ✉️  You can contact me at [mahiranand11@gmail.com](mailto:mahiranand11@gmail.com)